vottakvot/ColorPlayer/README.md

 # ColorPlayer
 Android color player

-This is simple example of audio player.<br>
+This is simple example of audio player.

 <b>Player has:</b>
   - play/stop timer
   - 3 colors